 - Rotator cuff tear arthropathy

 Patients with severe cases of these conditions often experience pain, limited range of motion, stiffness, swelling and more.
 These symptoms can be effectively relieved by replacing the damaged bone and cartilage with a metal and plastic implant.
 Similar to the hip, the shoulder is a ball-and-socket joint that can be significantly improved with joint replacement surgery.
-For more detailed information, please see the link below that described the usual procedure, hospital course and recovery associated with the procedures.
+For more detailed information, please see the links below that described the usual procedure, hospital course and recovery associated with the procedures.